 If you would like to install updates yourself at your own convenience, please see the guide here.

-No, your computer must be powered on and sleep settings adjusted to not go to sleep when you schedule your after-hours install time.
+No, your computer must be turned on and sleep settings adjusted to not go to sleep when you schedule your updates to install during non-business hours.

-No, currently that option is not available.
-If you do not log in to your machine within the 7-day window after updates become available, your machine will check in with the update server, recognize that it has been greater than 7 days since updates were released, and you will receive a pop-up window stating that you have three hours to install the updates.
+If you do not sign into your computer within nine days after updates are available, your computer will check in with the update server, recognize that it has been more than nine days since updates were release, and you will receive a pop-up window stating that you have three hours to install them.

 No, third-party updates are installed separately from Microsoft Windows updates.
 Third-party updates are installed as follows:

-- 3rd full week of every month: The final deployment will occur to all of campus including lecterns, labs, and faculty/ staff machines.
+- Third full week of every month: Updates will be sent out to campus, including lecterns, labs and employee computers.